shengqh/scDemultiplex/README.md

 # Introduction

-scDemultiplex is an R package for ...
+scDemultiplex is an R package for demultiplex of the single cell HTO data.

 <a name="installation"/>